 - SENSORY PROCESSING PROBLEMS: Children learn by getting information from their senses.
 However, some children have trouble handling this information.
 They may be oversensitive or undersensitive to sights, touch, sounds, and smells.
 Sensory sensitive children may become overwhelmed or distracted by noises, bright lights, colors and so on which may result in restlessness and “acting out” behaviors.

-- MEDICAL CONDITIONS: There are many medical conditions which can interfere with a child’s attention and behavior.
+- MEDICAL CONDITIONS: There are many medical conditions that can interfere with a child’s attention and behavior.
 Some conditions include thyroid issues, anemia, seizure disorders, and abnormal blood sugar levels.
-Certain medications can also have side-effects which result in ADHD-like behavior.
+Certain medications can also have side-effects that result in ADHD-like behavior.
 Checking in with your child’s pediatrician is often a good first step in the process of understanding your child’s behavior.
 Additionally, all children should undergo vision and hearing testing since vision and hearing problems will certainly affect attention, behavior, and learning.

 - PROBLEMS WITH COMPLIANCE/DEFIANCE: Some children have some degree of control over their attention and behavior yet often intentionally refuse to follow rules and be cooperative with others.
 In most cases, these children are reacting to factors such as emotional distress, family dysfunction, inconsistent discipline, or a lack of structure and routine at home.